Electronics Weekly: Blogs

 There is a wide range of blogs on ElectronicsWeekly.com.
 They include: Mannerisms, Made By Monkeys, Gadget Master, Eyes on Android, University Electronics Research, Disti-World and Electro-ramblings.

-Elektra Awards
+Awards

 Electronics Weekly runs an annual awards ceremony called The Elektras.
 It has been running since 2002 and the aim of the awards is to reward the achievements of individuals and firms across the European electronics industry.

+The publication also runs the annual Women Leaders in Electronics Awards that was launched in 2024.